Protecting Your Liver Health: Understanding Liver Cancer, Prevention and Early Screening

 Risk Factors for Liver Cancer

-• Fatty liver disease, also known as metabolic dysfunction-associated fatty liver disease (MASLD)
+• Fatty liver disease, also known as metabolic-dysfunction associated fatty liver disease (MAFLD)

 Liver Cancer Symptoms

 Liver cancer often has no obvious symptoms in its early stages.
-Around 60 to 70 percent of patients experience no symptoms before diagnosis.
-As the disease progresses to intermediate or advanced stages, symptoms may include:
+In fact, around 60 to 70 percent of patients experience no symptoms before diagnosis.
+Unfortunately, symptoms usually develop in the later stages of the disease.

 • Pain in the upper right abdomen